algbio/MFD-ILP/README.md

                         Number of threads to use for the Gurobi solver; use 0 for all threads (default 0).
 ```

+### 2.2.2 For subpath formulation:

-# For subpath formulation, run the solver as:
+Run the solver as:

 ```
 python3 mfd-subpath-solver-gurobi.py -i INPUT -s SUBPATHS -o OUTPUT [-wt WEIGHTTYPE] [-t THREADS]